United 93 (film): Production

 The film was the first Hollywood feature to draw its narrative directly from the September 11 attacks of 2001.
 Passengers were portrayed in the film mostly by professional but relatively unknown actors.
 (Tom Burnett, for instance, is played by Christian Clemenson, who has since appeared on Boston Legal and CSI: Miami).
 Additionally, several participants in the real-life events portray themselves in the film, including Thomas Roberts, Tobin Miller, Rich Sullivan, Tony Smith, James Fox, Shawna Fox, Jeremy Powell, Curt Applegate, Greg Callahan, Rick Tepper, and notably FAA operations manager Ben Sliney.
 Sliney was initially involved in the film in an advisory role.
 He was then cast in a small role as an air traffic controller.
 Later, Greengrass offered him the opportunity to play himself, which he accepted.
 The roles of one of the flight attendants, the two pilots, and many other airline personnel were filled by actual airline employees.

 During production, the actors playing the crew and the passengers of the flight were put in separate hotels from the actors portraying the hijackers and ate their meals separately, ostensibly to create an air of antagonism in the film between the two groups.
 The set itself was built so that it moved the way the actual flight did.
 During the filming, many of the actors actually got injured, and the blood visible on their faces during the revolt scene is authentic.
+Finishing the very first take, Jamie Harding, who played al-Nami, became so overwhelmed that he was sobbing.

 Filming took place from October until December 2005, on a 20-year-old reclaimed Boeing 757 formerly operated by MyTravel Airways, at Pinewood Studios near London.
 The cockpit was built by Flightdeck Solutions.
 The location was chosen both for its financial incentives and to shield actors from unwanted public scrutiny they might have received in the United States.
 Action was filmed with handheld cameras, chosen for their versatility on the close-quarters sets and to create a sense of immediacy.
 Exterior airport sequences were shot on location at Newark Liberty International Airport, while interiors were shot back in England at London Stansted Airport.
 A few scenes were also shot in Washington, D.C. and Boston.
 Additionally, an opening sequence set in Afghanistan was shot in Morocco, but it was cut from the film before release.